Why Can't the Government Just Print More Money?

 • “Is this why things keep getting more expensive?”
 Partly, yes.
 When the government creates more money, the dollars you already have buy less.
 That's inflation.
 We explain the full story in our guide on why money loses value.

 • “Can Bitcoin stop this from happening?”
 Bitcoin can't stop governments from printing dollars.
-But if you hold some savings in Bitcoin, those savings can't be diluted, because nobody can create more Bitcoin.
+But if you hold some savings in Bitcoin, those savings can't be diluted by new issuance, because Bitcoin's current rules cap the supply at 21 million.
 It's a different tool with different tradeoffs.

 Try this at home